Coinbase Phone Screen Interview: What It Tests and How to Pass

 - A brief technical discussion at the end about your background or a past project

-Common anti-pattern: starting to code before you understand the problem.
-Take 3-5 minutes to clarify, restate the problem, and walk through a concrete example.
+Common anti-pattern: coding before you understand the problem.
+Take 3-5 minutes to clarify, restate, and walk through a concrete example.
 This is not stalling.
-It is what strong candidates do, and interviewers know the difference between someone who is thinking and someone who has no idea what they are doing.
+It is what strong candidates do.

-The live screen also lets Coinbase re-check the culture signal the recruiter started.
-If you seemed engaged about the mission on the recruiter call but go silent and robotic during coding, that disconnect gets noticed.
-Consistency matters.
+The live screen also re-checks the culture signal the recruiter started.
+Engaged on the call, silent during coding, gets noticed.

 "Clean Code" Means Something Specific at a Fintech

 Coinbase hires engineers to work on financial infrastructure.
-Their Tech Execution round in the onsite loop is famous for giving candidates real-world scenarios, like a trade matching engine or an order management system, and asking for working, modular code.
+Their Tech Execution round in the onsite loop gives candidates real-world scenarios, like a trade matching engine or an order management system, and asks for working, modular code.
 The phone screen plants the seeds of this same test.
+Coinbase's blog frames the bar as "Is your code idiomatic for your chosen language?
+Is it easy to read through and understand?"
+That is not abstract style advice.
+It is what the rubric checks.

 Your prep should emphasize a few things that generic LeetCode grinding misses: